 Just south of Torre dell’Orso we find the famous Saint Andrew stacks.

 The Faraglioni certainly represent the main attraction of Torre Sant’Andrea; a natural work of art , a meeting of elements with the water of the sea that laps the white rock, giving life to those who seem “guardians” emerged from the water to keep company with the nearby lighthouse, overlooking this wonderful stretch of coast.
 Of all the stacks, the most evocative is the Arco degli Innamorati , a passage that, on calm days, gives the unique opportunity to swim through immersed in a crystalline sea.

-Best kayak tour n° 5
+Best kayak tour in Puglia n° 5

 DISTANCE: 18km (to and fro)